VennTum99/what_a_bird/README.md

 Other than that, the rest of the code has been modified appropriately so that the actual model can work.

-## Additional
+## Appendix

-Test dataset - 325-bird-species
+Test dataset - kaggle 325-bird-species

-Pretrained model - saved_model
+Yolov4 - MiT_tensorflow-yolov4-tflite

+OOD Detection - A Baseline for Detecting Misclassified and Out-of-Distribution Examples in Neural Networks